De Novo & Novel Device Strategy — Verus FDA

 03 — Align

-Pre-Sub Strategy
+Pre-Sub strategy

 Use Q-Sub to confirm evidence expectations (bench, clinical, software/cyber) and avoid surprises.